khaldoun-xyz/buildwithai/team_sa_ayd/README.md

 - **Document Upload**: Upload text files (.txt) for processing
 - **Chat Interface**: Interactive chat interface for asking questions
-- **RAG Pipeline**: Retrieval-Augmented Generation using OpenAI embeddings and GPT
+- **RAG Pipeline**: Retrieval-Augmented Generation using TF-IDF embeddings and Groq's Llama 3.1 8B Instant
 - **Source Citations**: View which parts of the document were used to answer your questions
 - **Docker Deployment**: Easy deployment with Docker Compose